spicysomtam/cakesol-wp-poc/README.md

 I think its in a state I am happy to release, but there is scope for improvement.

 To do (priority in order below):
- - Get the prometheus ec2 discovery working; its getting the public ip of the ec2 instance, but I can't get the port rewrite to work.
  - Complete the wordpress setup.
  - Learn more about prometheus and get it to display nodes, etc, and setup some graphs.
 Documentation is a little sparse IMHO.